Mayurifag/mayurifag.ru/README.md

 ### Low priority

 - [ ] Add zsh
-- [ ] Add instructions for requirements and deployment (ansible-nas mostly ones)
+- [x] Add instructions for requirements and deployment
+- [ ] See ansible-nas repository for more things to add into README.md
 - [ ] Add web analytics (matomo?)
 - [ ] Add rocket.chat
 - [ ] Add url shortener